aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/lists/get/_index.md

 ﻿---
-title: "Get"
-second_title: "Lists in a Document"
+title: "Get a List in a Word document"
 type: docs
 url: /lists/get/
-aliases: [/get-a-list-from-document/]
-description: "Get a list in a Word document"
+description: "Get a List in a Word document"
 weight: 10
 ---

-Reads a list from the document.
+Returns a `List` in a Word document.

-## Get list in Word document REST API
+## Get a List in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|